Skip to main content

 You can also send the letter as an email attachment or through the post:

-• give you clear information about the terms of your tenancy agreement, how much rent you owe, and your eviction rights
+• give you clear information about your tenancy terms, how much rent you owe, and your eviction rights

 • tell you where you can get advice about money and help with managing your debts